 The Society was founded in 1734 and despite its small territory, the Oxford Society is still going strong today.
-With approximately forty active members within the city and many more further afield the Society still provides ringing for Sunday service at the cathedral and other national, parochial and collegiate events.
+With approximately fifty active members within the city and many more further afield the Society still provides ringing for Sunday service at the cathedral and other national, parochial and collegiate events.
 In fact, the OS is in perhaps a unique situation where the ringers are paid for ringing at each of over fifty “paid ringing” occasions throughout the year.
 Some of these occasions include:

 - College gaudies